 5. Real Estate Value

 Both quartz and granite countertop materials add value to your home.
-Not only do both of these add a polished look to your kitchen and bathrooms, but they’re also durable and long-lasting.
+Not only do both of these add a polished look to your kitchen and bathrooms, but they’re also durable and long-lasting high-quality materials.

-You are, of course, wondering which option offers a greater advantage on the market.
-Granite is considered to be slightly more valuable than quartz slabs, largely because it is a naturally occurring stone rather than man-made.
+Of course, you’re wondering which option offers a greater advantage on the market.
+Granite is considered to be slightly more valuable than quartz slabs, largely because it’s a naturally occurring stone rather than man-made.
 However, both offer a good return on investment in the long run.

 Our experts at Granite Selection can help you make the best decision based on your lifestyle and budgetary needs.
 If you’re ready for a remodel, consider our special offers on discounted quartz countertops and granite countertops for sale in Chicago.
 If you want detailed information on the quartz vs. granite price quandary that many of our clients face, then contact us today or give us a call at (888) 906 3317.
-We’re more than happy to help with all your countertop needs.
+We’re more than happy to help with all your questions about granite and quartz countertops.

 Paul Batashev is the owner and CEO of Granite Selection.
 The company began in 2011 Pay Less for Granite and has been transforming homes since 2011 with its expertise as a kitchen countertop company and manufacturer of fine custom granite countertops.